kervo/KervinAriasCv/README.md

 This page shows the software tools that I can use.

 *CV/Work**
 Further information about my CV and roles in companies.
+Font Awesome is used to illustrate the type of industries that's worked for.

 *Contact page**
 With a form to send me an email.